-

 There are two primary ways to trim your cannabis plants: wet trimming and dry trimming.

 Wet trimming, as the name suggests, occurs when the marijuana plant is still wet.
-This means that you cut down your plants during harvest and then begin the trimming process right away.
+This means you cut down your plants during harvest and then begin the trimming process immediately.

-Each has its own pros and cons.
+Each has its pros and cons.
 Let's take a look at each in more detail:

 The Wet Trim Guide